Eucile/brain-pickings-react/README.md

 ### Description

 This project is an extension of a former project I initially made in Angular.
-It will be reconstituted and styled using JSX and the React library.
+It has been reconstituted and styled using JSX and the React library.
 The project was first cloned off the online newsletter, [Brain Pickings](https://www.brainpickings.org/) using TypeScript and angular components, but here I have integrated it all into React.

 ### Questions, Concerns